de-DEen-US

 Language

-The national language is Finish, but almost everyone speaks and understands English.
+The national language is Finnish, but almost everyone speaks and understands English.

 Currency